 The team I joined was London-based and run by an intermediary agency hired by Ford.
 It was formed of 2x PMs, BA, agency-side C-level execs (CMO, CCO), and a Creative Lead.
 Day-to-day work included collaboration with the main US 40 people-strong design team ran by Pivotal Software, UK-based Ford key stakeholders (IT, Product), and less frequently Australia, Canada, and Brazil teams.

 The first step was to understand the market and Ford’s vision of their future as described by their then-CEO Mark Fields.
-This gave me insight into the decreasing sales of the automotive industry, how technology made public transport more predictable and safe, as well as how Ford saw themselves in a future where mobility services could differentiate Ford from competitors in the short, and long-term as driverless cars become the norm.
+This gave me insight into the decreasing sales of the automotive industry, how technology made public transport more predictable and safe, and Ford’s focus shift away from hardware (cars) over to mobility services.

 Back when Sketch had no symbol overrides, constraints, few plugins.